[home][details][policies][calendar][projects][links]

 Your audience should be able to watch your literacy narrative and learn something about you and your favorite mode.

-After (re)reading Chapter 6 and "How to Create Storyboards,” you will design your own storyboard for the video.
+After (re)reading Chapter 6, as well as "How to Create Storyboards” and this handout, you will design your own storyboard for the video.
 (You can use a downloaded storyboard template from the previous link or create your own from scratch).
-You will be including these storyboards with your final project, so hang onto them and/or scan them asap so you have a digital copy.
+You will be submitting these storyboards as part of Project 2, so hang onto them and/or scan them asap so you have a digital copy.
 Follow the best practices from the readings so as to create a storyboard that helps you compose.
-Submit to Blackboard under "Assignments > Project 2, milestone 2."
+We will use this storyboard worksheet during our workshop in class.

 Your final draft will be a 2- to 3-minute minute video composed in the software application of your choice.
 Your video can include moving images or stills (or both!).
 It must include sound.
 If you want to borrow hardware equipment, you can borrow it from USC Upstate Media Services.

 Your video must tell us a story (or stories) of how you became literate with a particular communicative mode, and/or your experience with literacy in a particular mode.
 See "what is a literacy narrative?" at the top of this page for more information.
-The final video must be uploaded to YouTube or Vimeo (or other video sharing site of your choice)..
-On Blackboard, submit a link to your final draft video.
+The final video must be uploaded to YouTube or Vimeo (or other video sharing site of your choice).

 Based on our in-class discussions, your final draft will be assessed on the following:

-Your blog post will be assessed on the following:
+Your short essay will be assessed on the following:

 Creative Commons License: This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.